Acxiom/metalus/docs/error-handling.md

 ## Pipeline Exceptions
 Metalus uses the _PipelineStepException_ trait as the base for application exceptions.
 Any exception that extends the _PipelineStepException_ trait will automatically be handled by Metalus.
 Pipeline exceptions stop the pipeline from processing at the specific step where the issue occurred.
-There are three implementations provided that provide different behaviors:
+There are three implementations provided each with different behaviors:

 * [PipelineException](#pipelineexception)
 * [PauseException](#pauseexception)